anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Logs are to be regularly scanned for events of interest.
 * An incident response plan must exist for the platform.
 * The cloud services must be regularly vulnerability and penetration tested.
+* In order to tightly control access to resources and protect them from malicious access and introspection, Linux Security Modules such as SELinux should be used to enforce access rules.

 <a name="7.5.2"></a>
 ### 7.5.2 Platform ‘back-end’ access security